telerik/reporting-docs/designing-reports/report-book/overview.md

 ---
-title: Report Book Overview
+title: Overview
-page_title: Report Book Overview
+page_title: Report Book Explained
-description: Report Book Overview
+description: "Learn what is the Telerik Report Book and how and when it should be used to best benefit from its functionalities."
 slug: telerikreporting/designing-reports/report-book/overview
 tags: overview
 published: True